Dirac Assisted Tree Method for 1D Heterogeneous Helmholtz Equations with Arbitrary Variable Wave Numbers: Introduction and Motivations

-In order to solve the local problems in DAT and to reduce the numerical dispersion, for piecewise smooth coefficients and variable wave numbers, in this paper we shall propose a \emph{compact} finite difference scheme with arbitrarily high accuracy order.
-As stated earlier, there is an abundance of finite difference schemes in the literature.
-Our second contribution is to rigorously prove that we can always find a 1D compact finite difference scheme (that handles both interior and any boundary conditions) with arbitrarily high accuracy orders by assuming that $a, \kappa^{2}, f$ are piecewise smooth.
-In a much simpler setting with $a=1$ and $\kappa^{2}=0$, \cite[Theorem 3.1]{SDKS13} already showed that we can always find an arbitrarily accurate compact finite difference scheme for the 1D Poisson equation with Dirichlet boundary conditions.
+\item[(4)] DAT naturally brings about domain decomposition, which reduces the problem size, and adaptivity, which further improves the approximation.
+It is efficient due to its tree structure and tridiagonal coefficient matrices. \item[(5)] Without imposing any magnitude constraints on variable wave numbers, DAT can solve heterogeneous Helmholtz equations with arbitrarily large variable wave numbers and oscillatory jumping coefficients, which other known methods have difficulties in handling. \end{enumerate} In order to solve the local problems in DAT and to reduce the numerical dispersion, we shall propose a compact finite difference method (FDM) with arbitrarily high accuracy order.
+Our second contribution is to rigorously prove that we can always find a 1D compact FDM (that handles both interior and any boundary conditions) with arbitrarily high accuracy orders by assuming that $a, \kappa^{2}, f$ are piecewise smooth.
+In a much simpler setting with $a=1$ and $\kappa^{2}=0$, \cite[Theorem 3.1]{SDKS13} already showed that we can always find an arbitrarily accurate compact FDM for the 1D Poisson equation with Dirichlet boundary conditions.
 Our result generalizes this statement.
-It also unifies many 1D finite difference schemes for the equations of the type \eqref{heqn} including $\kappa^{2}(x)$ in \eqref{heqn} being replaced by $-\kappa^2(x)$ (i.e., a standard elliptic problem).
+It also unifies many 1D FDMs for the equations \eqref{heqn} including $\kappa^{2}(x)$ in \eqref{heqn} being replaced by $-\kappa^2(x)$ (i.e., an elliptic problem).
 Compact stencils are very much desirable, since they give rise to a tridiagonal matrix in the 1D setting.
 Without losing any accuracy order, our approach can indeed handle all Dirichlet, Neumann, and Robin boundary conditions.
-Such high order compact finite difference schemes are particularly appealing for DAT, since the fluxes and derivatives of the local solutions can be computed accurately.
+Such high order compact FDMs are particularly appealing for DAT, since the fluxes and derivatives of the local solutions can be computed accurately.
 This preserves the high accuracy of all our linking problems.
 As a consequence, in the presence of a very large wave number, we avoid dealing with a very large ill-conditioned coefficient matrix altogether.
 Instead, we harness parallel computing resources to solve small and much better conditioned coefficient matrices.
 This makes DAT a very attractive alternative when dealing with heterogeneous Helmholtz equations.